skylarshaffer/skylarshaffer/README.md

 - auto-win: A drag-and-drop solution for Windows 10 install automation.
 - A novel GraphQL introspection exploit.

+If any of those pique your interest, please talk to me about them! :)

 ## :link: Links

 [![Email](https://img.shields.io/badge/Email-s%40skylarshaffer.com-708090?logo=mail.ru)](mailto:s@skylarshaffer.com)